 REMEMBER: The rental company will deduct the cost of the damage or excess from your credit card immediately.
 If you cannot afford this cost you should cancel any authorisation to debit your credit card with both the rental company and the financial institution that issued your credit card immediately.
 You will still be liable for any costs/damage and you should urgently get legal advice and make a repayment arrangement to pay those costs if you owe them.

 WHAT IF I HAVE CAUSED DAMAGE TO ANOTHER CAR WHEN USING A RENTAL CAR?

 This liability is usually not covered and you will be liable for the damage caused to the other car or property if you were at fault.

 WHAT CAN I DO IF I HAVE A DISPUTE WITH A RENTAL CAR COMPANY ABOUT INSURANCE PROVIDED UNDER A RENTAL AGREEMENT?

 Rental car companies are not insurance companies and are not subject to the same laws.
-As a result the Financial Ombudsman Service Australia (FOS) will not be able to assist consumers who have a dispute with a rental car company about insurance provided under a rental agreement.
+As a result the Australian Financial Complaints Authority (AFCA) will not be able to assist consumers who have a dispute with a rental car company about insurance provided under a rental agreement.